Ben 10: Destroy All Aliens: Plot

-Ben, Gwen and their paternal grandfather Maxwell Tennyson, spend their evenings fighting aliens on the streets of Bellwood.
-During a battle that involves chasing and fighting a robotic tank, Ben as Upgrade and Gwen argue about the best way to defeat it, resulting in Gwen utilizing her extraordinarily strong magic to cast a dismantling spell on the tank while Ben is still attached to it.
-Though this does defeat the tank, unknown to the group, it leads to a malfunction in the Omnitrix.
+Ben, Gwen, and their grandfather Max spend their evenings battling aliens on Bellwood's streets.
+During a battle with a robotic tank, Ben as Upgrade and Gwen argue about the best way to defeat it, resulting in Gwen casting a dismantling spell on the tank while Ben is still attached to it.
+Unknown to the group, this causes a malfunction in the Omnitrix.

-Later, after a mishap in school where J.T. and Cash lock Ben in his locker, and the Omnitrix accidentally teleports his homework away in a sudden flash of green-pink energy, Ben is grounded by his parents, Carl and Sandra, and forced to stay at home to do a history report.
+Later, after a mishap in school where J.T. and Cash lock Ben in his locker, and the Omnitrix accidentally teleports his homework away, Ben is grounded by his parents, Carl and Sandra, and forced to stay at home to do a history report.
 Ben attempts to work on the report before the Omnitrix teleports his laptop away as well.
-Shortly afterwards, Ben's alien friend Tetrax Shard arrives and tells Ben that Azmuth has asked to meet with him.
-They go to meet Azmuth, but end up attacked by a To'kustar (Way Big's species).
-Tetrax and Ben start to fight the alien, who is teleported into the Omnitrix, though neither of them is aware of it.
+Shortly afterwards, Ben's alien friend Tetrax arrives, telling him that Azmuth has asked to meet with him.
+They go to meet Azmuth, but are attacked by a To'kustar, who unbeknownst to them is teleported into the Omnitrix.
 Tetrax decides to take Ben to search for Azmuth and activates a new function on the Omnitrix.
 Before he can explain this new ability, the ship is attacked and Ben is sucked out into the atmosphere, falling to the ground as Diamondhead.

 It is later revealed that the new ability prevents Ben from returning to human form when the Omnitrix times out, simply switching into another one of his alien forms.
-Ben as Four Arms arrives at Stonehenge, but is confronted and attacked by a Galvanic Mechamorph (Upgrade's species), with abilities of forming weapons and armor from its body and teleportation, who demands to know about the To'kustar that had attacked Ben.
-Ben explains to the Mechamorph that he knows nothing, but it only continues to attack, and its teleportation ability causes the pair to carry the rest of their battle across the globe: after destroying part of Stonehenge, they nearly damage Christ the Redeemer in Rio de Janeiro and fight at the Great Pyramids in Egypt before arriving back in Bellwood.
-Ben transforms into Grey Matter and manages to escape the Mechamorph.
+Ben as Four Arms arrives at Stonehenge, but is confronted and attacked by a Galvanic Mechamorph who demands to know about the To'kustar that had attacked Ben.
+Ben explains that he knows nothing, but it only continues to attack, and its teleportation ability causes the pair to carry the rest of their battle across the globe.
+After arriving back in Bellwood, Ben transforms into Grey Matter and manages to escape.